softwareCobbler/luceedebug/readme.md

 - Run the "extension" configuration
 - The extension development host window opens
 - Load your cf project from that vscode instance
-- Add a CFML debug configuration
+- Add a CFML debug configuration (Run > Open Configurations)
 - Attach to the cf server
 - Set breakpoints, etc.